XenitAB/xenitab.github.io/docs/xks/operator-guide/github.md

 It's currently not possible to use self-hosted runners hosted in GitHub organization X while calling on workflows in GitHub organization Y.

-To be able to use self-hosted runners you have to import the repository to organization X **not fork** the [workflow repository](https://github.com/XenitAB/azure-devops-templates) and make it public.
+To be able to use self-hosted runners you have to **import (not fork)** the repository to organization X the [workflow repository](https://github.com/XenitAB/azure-devops-templates) and make it public.
 If you don't do this private repositories located in organization X won't be able to find the workflows.

 ### Azure Service Principal

-Create a Service Principal(SP) with the access that terraform requires to perform all the tasks you want.
+Create a Service Principal(SP) with the access that Terraform requires to perform all the tasks you want.
 You can read more about SP creation in our [getting started guide](getting-started.md)

 The workflow is using [Azure Login GitHub Action](https://github.com/marketplace/actions/azure-login#configure-deployment-credentials) to login to Azure.
 When uploading your SP to GitHub make sure to follow the formatting in the examples.

-This is to prevent unnecessary masking of { } in your logs which are in dictionary form.
+This is to prevent unnecessary masking of `{ }` in your logs which are in dictionary form.

 **For example, do**: